That's What You Get: Music video

 The music video, directed by Marcos Siega, was shot in Nashville, Tennessee, on March 2 and March 3, 2008.
 MTV2 released the official music video on March 24, 2008.
 The music video shows the band playing in a living room with clips of a relationship of two lovers (Aaron Holmes [of Death in the Park] and Jenna Galing, both from Gloucester, Virginia*) and a small gathering of the band's family and friends.
 The couple's relationship is shown to be on the rocks as the girl calls the boy to meet up but then pushes him away.
 They go throughout their day before the party spending time with the band members and trying to be together.
 Cut scenes of Hayley Williams singing the song outside in front of the camera with her back to the friends and family are shown.
 At the party, the boyfriend is approached by another girl who flirts with him and holds his hand.
 The girlfriend becomes distraught but reunites in an embrace with her boyfriend as the party-goers all sit around a fire pit.
 The video ends in a fast-motion sequence with the lovers kissing and taking a picture of themselves on a cellphone, and all the people at the party are rushing out the living room, knocking over a couch, and leaving a record spinning.

-As of February 2023, the music video for "That's What You Get" has over 200 million views on YouTube.